 A reception will follow.
 Copies of Eyes to the Wind will be available for purchase and there will be a free book giveaway to the first 20 students to attend with ID.

 Ady Barkan is an organizer at the Center for Popular Democracy and the founder of the Be A Hero campaign.
 He is the author of Eyes to the Wind: A Memoir of Love and Death, Hope and Resistance.

-Sponsored by the IHC’s Critical Mass series and the Harry Girvetz Memorial Endowment
+Sponsored by the IHC’s Critical Mass series, the Department of English, and the Harry Girvetz Memorial Endowment